A Martini Worth Its Salt

 Put your booze and ice in a martini shaker, shake 16 times, pour and garnish with caramels.
 Enjoy!

 Hint: Cut the soft caramels in half and roll them into small balls like an olive.
 Put three of them on a toothpick for garnish.

-Don’t swallow the toothpick or you’ll end up like like poor old Sherwood Anderson (a novelist and short story writer, Anderson was on a cruise to South America with his wife in 1941 when he started to experience severe stomach cramps.
+Don’t swallow the toothpick or you’ll end up like poor old Sherwood Anderson (Anderson, a novelist and a short story writer, was on a cruise to South America with his wife in 1941 when he started to experience severe stomach cramps.
 He died a few days later at a hospital in Panama, where a doctor discovered that he had accidentally swallowed a whole toothpick that had likely speared an olive in a martini glass.
 The toothpick damaged Anderson’s internal organs, which resulted in infection and then peritonitis).